 Bisphenol A (BPA) a known xenoestrogen and hormone disruptor was degradated by bacterial strains isolated from kimchi, a traditionally fermented food, as reported in a 2007 research paper.

-Research reports green and black tea contain compounds called catechins that exibit anti-estrogenic activity caused by exposure to the xenoestrogen bisphenol A (BPA).
+Research reports green tea contain compounds called catechins that exibit anti-estrogenic activity caused by exposure to the xenoestrogen bisphenol A (BPA).